semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 1. Create a workspace access token in Bitbucket with **Read** and **Write** permissions for pull requests.
 Follow the instructions in [Create a workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/) in Bitbucket documentation.
 1. Add the workspace access token as a workspace variable with the **Secured** option.

-To complete the configuration, follow the [Enabling PR comments in BitBucket Cloud](#enabling-pr-comments-in-bitbucket-cloud) section.
+To complete the configuration, follow the [Enabling PR comments in Bitbucket Cloud](#enabling-pr-comments-in-bitbucket-cloud) section.

 </TabItem>